IbrohimRasulov/To-Do-list/README.md

 ## About The Project

-I Created a simple HTML list of To Do tasks using webpack to bundle JavaScript.
-It can add tasks, mark them as completed and delete all completed tasks.
-Besides, all tasks are stored in local storage.
-Check live demo to try.
+> The project I have built is based on a simple app which adds tasks, marks them as completed and deletes all completed tasks.
+This project has been built with the help of modern CSS3, Bootstrap 5, JavaScript and webpack to bundle JavaScript.
+Check the live demo to try.

 ## Built With